-•Five (5) members minimum - three (3) must be REGULAR graduate faculty.
-"Regular" in this instance refers to status granted by the graduate school representatives in the college to faculty who meet certain requirements for scholarly activity in their chosen fields.
+The committee consists of a minimum total of four members, including a Chair, who must be chosen from CEHS Department faculty and have Regular Graduate Faculty Status. ("Regular" in this instance refers to status granted by the graduate school representatives in the college to faculty who meet certain requirements for scholarly activity in their chosen fields.)
+Three (3) committee members must have Regular Graduate Faculty Status in CEHS.
+At least two (2) members must be Counseling Psychology faculty members.